jsk-ros-pkg/jsk_recognition/doc/jsk_perception/nodes/fisheye_stitcher.md

 ```

 ## Update panorama parameter
 This section describes how to update the panorama parameter for generating a panorama image.
-Note that different cameras require different parameters, even if they are of the same type.
+Note that different cameras basically require different parameters, even if they are of the same type.
+However, if you're lucky, you can use the parameters of another camera, so you can try that first.

 Here is an example using insta360.